 Physical therapy may include exercises to strengthen your back, stomach, and leg muscles.
 Learning how to do activities safely, using braces to support your back, stretching, and massage may also be helpful.

-Surgical treatments include removing bone spurs and widening the space between vertebrae.
 The lower back may also be stabilized by fusing together some of the vertebrae.
+In

 - Acupuncture and chiropractic care may also be helpful for some people.